Part 2. How to Manage Your Infrastructure as Code

 Provisioning Tools

-Whereas configuration management and server templating define the code that runs on each server, provisioning tools such as OpenTofu, Terraform, CloudFormation, OpenStack Heat, and Pulumi are responsible for creating the servers themselves.
-In fact, you can use provisioning tools to create not only servers but also databases, caches, load balancers, queues, monitoring, subnet configurations, firewall settings, routing rules, TLS certificates, and many other aspects of your infrastructure.
+Whereas configuration management and server templating define the code that runs on each server, provisioning tools such as OpenTofu / Terraform[10], CloudFormation, and Pulumi (full list) are responsible for creating the servers themselves.
+In fact, you can use provisioning tools to create not only servers but also databases, caches, load balancers, queues, and many other aspects of your infrastructure.

 That means that, unlike with configuration management tools, you don’t have to do any extra work to set up master servers or connectivity.
 All of this is handled using the APIs and authentication mechanisms already provided by the cloud you’re using.
 Let’s see this in action by going through an example with OpenTofu.